What Is Divorce Counseling? Can A Divorce Therapist Help My Mental Health?

 What is counseling for dealing with divorce?

 Divorce counseling is a specific form of therapy that focuses on the aftermath of a marriage and is for those who have already decided to divorce.
-This can include understanding the stages of divorce, what to expect from an impending divorce, how to resolve conflict, and how to set healthy boundaries with your ex.
+This may include understanding the different stages of divorce, what to expect from an impending divorce, how to resolve conflict, help with the child custody process, how to set healthy boundaries with your ex, coping with other life-changing events, and creating a post-divorce life plan.

-Divorce is a stressful life event, and individual counseling (or family counseling if you have kids) can help you learn healthy communication skills with a former partner and offer coping mechanisms to manage negative emotions or stress that come along with the divorce process.
+Divorce is a painful process and a stressful life event, and seeking divorce counseling (or family counseling) may help you learn healthy communication skills with a former partner and offer coping mechanisms to manage negative emotions or stress, address the tangible aspects of the divorce process in a respectful manner, and support you in reaching your own conclusions about your next steps.

 How do you counsel a couple with marital problems?

-A couple with marital problems may seek a marriage or a couples counselor, seeking divorce counseling or pre-divorce counseling is for those who have decided to end their marriage.
-A marriage counselor can help a couple identify ongoing issues in the marriage, help each person understand their own feelings (and those of their partner), offer healthy communication skills, and guide the couple toward healing any rifts in their relationship.
+A couple with marital problems may seek marriage or a couples counseling, divorce counseling, or pre-divorce counseling (also known as discernment counseling), especially if facing an impending divorce.
+However, if you want to resolve marital problems and strengthen your relationship, relationship counseling or marriage counseling may help by identifying ongoing issues in the marriage, helping them understand their own and partner’s feelings, addressing challenges in their sex life, teaching healthy communication skills, and guiding the couple toward healing any rifts in their relationship.

 What is the best therapy for post-divorce?

-Post divorce, individual therapy or family therapy with someone who specializes in divorce can be particularly helpful.
-These therapists are well-versed in the challenges that come along with everything from amiable mutual divorces to contentious divorces with abusive spouses.
+Post-divorce counseling, individual counseling, or family counseling with someone who specializes in divorce may be particularly helpful.
+These therapists are well-versed in the practical aspects and challenges that come along with the divorce process, from amicable mutual divorces to contentious divorces with abusive spouses.

 How do you emotionally heal from divorce?

-Emotional healing can take time, especially from something as life changing as divorce.
-First, give yourself permission to feel your feelings.
-There may be anger, grief, frustration, jealousy…any number of negative emotions that are normal to experience.
+Emotional healing may take time, especially from something as life-changing as divorce.
+First, permit yourself to feel your feelings.
+There may be anger, grief, frustration, jealousy—any number of difficult emotions arise and are perfectly normal to experience.

-Also, grief is not linear.
+Grief may not be linear but is perfectly normal.
 You may experience periods of happiness and peace and then experience intervals of anger or sadness out of nowhere—even after you thought you were “over it”.
-Give yourself grace, time, and plenty of self-care.
-If you find that your emotions are negatively impacting your day-to-day life or other relationships, therapy may be helpful.
+Give yourself grace, self-compassion, time, and prioritize improving self-care.
+If you find that your emotions are negatively impacting your day-to-day life or other relationships, talk therapy may be helpful during the divorce process.

 What not to do during separation?

-When navigating separation or divorce, there are some things you should avoid.
-These include:
+For those who have started families, when navigating separation or divorce, there are some things divorcing couples should avoid.
+These may include:

 What age is most affected by divorce?

-Divorces can be difficult for everyone involved, but statistically those who are most negatively impacted by divorce are elementary school aged children.
+Divorces may be difficult for everyone involved, but statistically, those who are most negatively impacted by divorce are elementary school-aged children, especially when a co-parent struggles to cooperate.

 Does the pain of divorce ever go away?

-The pain that comes with divorce can last for some time.
-Like death, divorce is a loss, and the grief that comes with it is not a cut and dry linear process.
+The pain and emotional components that come with divorce may last for some time.
+Like death, divorce is a loss, and the grief that comes with it is not a cut-and-dry linear process.
 If your former spouse was abusive or difficult to live with, you may find a sense of relief in escaping…but that doesn’t mean that you won’t still have complicated feelings.

-For those who may have had what they thought were wonderful marriages may feel betrayed and sad for a while.
+Those who may have had what they thought were wonderful marriages may feel betrayed and sad for a while.
 Others may bounce back comparatively quickly.
 There’s no one way to feel when it comes to divorce.
-However, the pain will get better over time.
-For those who are having difficulty processing their feelings, therapy can help.
+However, the pain is likely to get better over time.
+For those who are having difficulty processing their feelings, talk therapy may help people deal with many emotions, including grief, guilt, anger, or frustration.
 In-person practice, online platforms, and community resources are available to help those who are struggling with their feelings after divorce.

 Who suffers more after divorce?

-All family members involved can have difficulty recovering from the emotions involved with a major life change like divorce, and who suffers most can be different depending on the specific situation.
-However, studies have shown that divorce in general can be most difficult for elementary school aged children, as they are old enough to remember good times with the family unit, and to fear the future separated.
-They may also show a tendency to blame themselves for divorce and worry how it will affect their life.
-Family therapy can be very helpful for children trying to navigate divorce.
+All family members and parties involved may have difficulty recovering from the emotions involved with a major life change like divorce, and who suffers most can be different depending on the specific situation.
+However, studies have shown that divorce in general may be most difficult for elementary school-aged children, as they are old enough to remember good times with the family unit, and to fear the future separated.
+They may also show a tendency to blame themselves for divorce and worry about how it will affect their life.
+Family therapy may be very helpful for children trying to navigate divorce.

 - Previous Article